wavemaker/docs/learn/app-development/deployment/build-with-docker.md

 ---
 ---

 WaveMaker supports micro-service enabled architecture.
-This allows you to build and deploy applications using a container-based technology.
+This allows you to build and deploy applications using container-based technology.
 Docker is a platform as a service that uses virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries, and configuration files.

 For creating a Docker container, you create a Docker image by building a Dockerfile.
 For this, you require node and npm as prerequisites for building an application with maven and java.